 29.a.
 The business operator shall obtain an adult beverage business license pursuant to the adult beverage licensing provisions of K.C.C. chapter 6.xx (the new chapter created in section 2 of this ordinance).

 b.
-Events may be allowed with an approved Temporary Use Permit under K.C.C. chapter 21A.32.
+Events may be allowed with an approved temporary use permit under K.C.C. chapter 21A.32.

 30. a.
 Limited to winery, brewery, distillery facility I uses;